 “The main components of a healthy lifestyle in the educational process”, M., 2003.

-7 G.P.
-Popova.
-"Extracurricular activities in correctional classes", M., 2000.
+7 G.P.Popova.
+“Extracurricular activities in correctional classes”, M., 2000.

 8. L.A.
-Obukhova “New 135 health lessons, or the School of Doctors of Nature» Rotov on / D: Phoenix, 2009
+Obukhova “New 135 health lessons, or the School of Doctors of Nature» Rotov on/D: Phoenix, 2009.

 9. E.D.
-Khudenko "Organization and planning of educational work in a special boarding school, orphanage", M., 2006.
+Khudenko “Organization and planning of educational work in a special boarding school, orphanage,” M., 2006.

 10. Kvach N.V.
 Health-saving pedagogy. - M., “VLADOS”, 2001.

-11. The health of our children.// Primary school, No. 8.9 - 2004
+11. The health of our children.// Primary School, No. 8.9 - 2004

 Applications

-Application No. 1
+Appendix No. 1

-FORMING A HEALTHY LIFESTYLE
+FORMATION OF A HEALTHY LIFESTYLE

-Education of a culture of healthy lifestyle
+Fostering a healthy lifestyle culture

-Therapeutic and preventive measures
+Treatment and preventive measures

 physical Culture and sport